-Under no circumstances shall points be allotted on a pro rata basis.
+Note: Under no circumstances shall points be allotted on a pro rata basis.

-NOTE: To emphasise the all-round work of the Utility Gundog a dog that has not pointed, been shot over, shown that it is not gun shy, retrieved the game in the field, backed of its own accord, and completed a retrieve by entering water and swimming shall not be given a major award, or be entitled to Championship points, subject to Rule 13.
+- (f) SPECIAL STAKES: Subject to special application and approval of the Member Body, an affiliate may conduct Special Stakes limited to persons and/or dogs of certain specified qualifications.
+NO POINTS will be allotted towards Championship status.
+Such Stakes may include any pointing breed. - (g) NOTE: To emphasise the all-round work of All Pointing Breed of Gundog a dog that has not pointed, been shot over, shown that it is not gun shy, retrieved the game in the field, backed of its own accord, and completed a retrieve shall not be given a major award, or be entitled to Championship points, subject to Rule 12. - (h) In States or Territories where there is no open game bird season, trials shall be conducted in accordance with these rules, except that in field rounds land retrieves shall be conducted on dead birds within gun range.
+(Detailed procedure is covered under Part 8 No. 43 - Field Test Procedure)

-In States or Territories where there is no open game bird season, trials shall be conducted in accordance with these rules, except that in field rounds land retrieves shall be conducted on dead birds within gun range.
-(Detailed procedure is covered in PART 8 - Field Test Procedure)
+Note: If fur is encountered during field rounds it may be shot and a retrieve performed at that time.

-If fur is encountered during field rounds it may be shot and a retrieve performed at that time.
 The judge may still require all dogs that are eligible -to complete a retrieve in the field on a bird.